Katakan Katamu: Preliminary round

-Katakan Katamu (Say your Say)
+Katakan Katamu (Give your Words)

 Two gender-specific teams of five contestants each compete in a game of word association.
 The challengers, or winners of a coin toss in the case of two new teams, play first.
 In round one, the captain of the team in control chooses one of two words presented by the host.
 The other four team members wear headphones to ensure they could not hear the word.
 The opposing team played the other word in the round.
 Once a word was chosen, the team was given 40 seconds to communicate the word down the line.
 The team captain describes the word to the second team member, who, after guessing the word, then does the same for the third team member.
 The process continues down the line until the team completes the transition down the line, time runs out, the team gave an illegal clue, using trademarks, using a foreign language, repeated a key word, gestured or said the word (or a form of the word).

-gaya (Guess the Style)
+gaya (Guess the Mimic)

-In this round, 4 categories that played (each team played 2 categories).
+In this round, 8 categories that played (each played by 2 teams in the first and second half, which contained 4 categories, and each team played each 2 categories).
 Each categories has 5 words.
 This round is played turnly, started from the lowest-score team.
 Each round played in 60 seconds.
 Team captain acted as illustrator.
 The rules: do not making noise, do not showing the things from question word, only moving the body.
 The word that guessed correctly will be given 10 points.
-Team with the biggest cumulative score will played in playoff round.
+The winning team will advance to the playoff round.
 If the both team have a same score, will playing tie-break round.
 This round only playing with 1 category and 1 word.
 If lose the game, other team will win the game.